tanvikesireddy/judgeval/README.md

 </div>

-Judgeval offers **open-source tooling** for tracing, evaluating, and monitoring LLM agents. **Provides comprehensive data from agent-environment interactions** for continuous learning and self-improvement—**enabling the future of autonomous agents**.
+Judgeval offers **open-source tooling** for tracing and evaluating autonomous, stateful agents.
+It **provides runtime data from agent-environment interactions** for continuous learning and self-improvement.

 ## 🎬 See Judgeval in Action